A multi-dynamic low-rank deep image prior (ML-DIP) for 3D real-time cardiovascular MRI: Introduction

 In this work, we propose and evaluate the multi-dynamic low-rank deep image prior (ML-DIP) framework, which models both motion and content variation using low-rank representations of the image and deformation field.
-Building on our prior 2D M-DIP framework \cite{vornehm2024motion,vornehm2025motionguided}, we add low-rank modeling of deformation fields, which enables 3D imaging in a memory-efficient manner without requiring a large convolutional decoder that scales with batch size.
-Unlike LR-DIP and the method by Sun et al., ML-DIP explicitly models motion using deformation fields, making it more constrained.
-In contrast to the work by Kettelkamp et al., which directly solves for the image template and deformation basis with explicit spatial regularization, ML-DIP models both the image and deformation bases as outputs of convolutional neural networks (CNNs) and thus benefits from their inductive bias as an implicit regularizer.
+Building on our prior 2D M-DIP framework \cite{vornehm2025multi,vornehm2025motionguided}, we add low-rank modeling of deformation fields, which enables 3D imaging without requiring the memory footprint of the convolutional decoder to scale with batch size.
+Unlike LR-DIP \cite{hamilton20243d} and the method by Sun et al. \cite{sun2023motion}, ML-DIP explicitly models motion using deformation fields, making it more constrained.
+In contrast to the work by Kettelkamp et al. \cite{kettelkamp2023motion,kettelkamp2025diffeomorphic}, which directly solves for the image template and deformation basis with explicit spatial regularization, ML-DIP models both the image and deformation bases as outputs of CNNs and thus benefits from their inductive bias as an implicit regularizer.
 More importantly, ML-DIP models image content variation via a trainable image basis, facilitating recovery of dynamic changes beyond motion alone.
 These features make ML-DIP well-suited for a wide range of 3D real-time applications where both motion and contrast evolve across frames.